byterubpay/byterub-site/_posts/2017-12-11-A-note-on-fees.md

 Where:

- -  M<sub>N</sub> is the median of the block size over the last N blocks, with N being [100](https://github.com/monero-project/bitmonero/blob/master/src/cryptonote_config.h#L57) in Monero
+ -  M<sub>N</sub> is the median of the block size over the last N blocks, with N being [100](https://github.com/byterubpay/bitmonero/blob/master/src/cryptonote_config.h#L57) in ByteRub
  -  BlockSize is the size of the current block
  -  BaseReward is the reward as per the emission curve or where applicable the tail emission
  -  NewReward is the actual reward paid to the miner